 Currently an ABD doctoral fellow at Manhattan School of Music, Alex’s primary teachers included Reiko Fueting, Mark Stambaugh and James Paton Walsh.
 Additionally, he has received lessons from John Corigliano, Steven Stucky, George Tsontakis, Andrew Thomas, David Ludwig, John Harbison, Rob Paterson, Kathryn Alexander, Missy Mazzoli, Alex Mincek, and others.
-Alex has been on the Faculty of the Florentine School in Lower Manhattan since 2011 (theory, piano).
-Beginning in Autumn 2014, he will be teaching full-time at Manhattan School of Music (theory, ear training).
+Alex served on the Faculty of the Florentine School in Lower Manhattan from 2011-14 (theory, piano).
+Since Autumn 2014, he has taught full-time at Manhattan School of Music (theory, ear training).
 Alex also teaches composition at Stevens Institute of Technology in Hoboken, NJ.

 Alex currently resides in midtown Manhattan with his beautiful wife, Jessica, and their cat, Clara.
 He is a native of Colorado Springs, CO.